 | Snapchat | 432 million | 95.4% | Snap Inc. |

-The DAU/MAU ratio is the stickiness metric platforms do not advertise loudly.
-Snapchat's 95.4% ratio means that almost everyone who is a monthly user also shows up every single day.
+DAU/MAU is the stickiness metric platforms do not advertise loudly.
+Snapchat's 95.4% ratio means almost every monthly user shows up every single day.
 That is a habit, not a platform.
-For advertisers, high DAU/MAU means high frequency of exposure.
-For creators, it means your content has a better chance of being seen daily rather than just occasionally.
+High DAU/MAU means high frequency for advertisers and a better daily shot at being seen for creators.

 Engagement Rate Statistics